atuva/alx-higher_level_programming/README.md

 * What are dictionary and how to use them
 * What is a lambda function
 * What is map, reduce and map functions

+### 0x05.
+Python - Exceptions
+Learning about python errors and exceptions

+Concepts covered:
+* The difference between errors and exceptions
+* What are exceptions and how to use them
+* When do we need to use exceptions
+* How to correctly handle an exception